 I live in Quebec now, but I spent four years at University in Hamilton.
 People fall in love.
 People fall out of love.
 People move hours away.
 People change.

 I was in the process of falling in love while also getting ready to move 10 hours away.
 This song is for her.
-It has been a year now and I regret nothing.

 This song is about measuring life in important moments rather than time.
 It is told through the perspective of a parent with a dying child.
 Measuring life through these moments is a way of coping with the immense loss of losing someone so important before they have had the opportunity to grow up.